SulfaSaji/net-sentinel/README.md

 ## 📄 License

-This project is developed with **All Rights Reserved** by the authors and is not currently distributed under an open-source license.
+© 2025 Netshield Team.
+All rights reserved.
+This project was developed as part of the Intel® Unnati Training Program and is submitted solely for educational and evaluation purposes.

 -----